haikeyidesu/FED2024Assg2_P06_Team10/README.md

 # FED2024Assg2_P06_Team10
 # Mokesell Prototype
-Mokesell is a new online shopping
+Mokesell is a new online shopping platform that makes it fun, simple and enjoyable for users to shop online.
 ## Design Process

 ## Features